Artiavis/justabloginthepark.com/content/post/2018/06/24/photoswipe-hugo-gallery.md

 +++
-title = "Photoswipe Hugo Gallery" date = "2018-06-24T18:22:04-04:00"
+title = "Photoswipe Hugo gallery" date = "2018-06-24T18:22:04-04:00"
 description = "Using Photoswipe.js for a lightbox photo gallery on Hugo." tags = []